bvillasen/blog/astro/_posts/2021-05-20-modeling_rescaled_P19_phase_diagram.md

 </div>

-From the Density-Temperature distribution I measure the 65% Highest Probability Interval for the temperature at constant overdensity, from those I fit different models:
+From the Density-Temperature distribution I measure the 65% Highest Probability Interval for the temperature at constant overdensity, from those I get the temperature values as a function of overdensity wich I use to fit different models:

 **Top Panels:**